logpacker/go-questions/README.md

 A: c

 ---14/14.txt---
-Q: Is it possible to have multiple tag strings of struct field?
+Q: Is it possible to have multiple tag strings in struct field?

 a.
 Yes.
 They should be comma-separated: `key:"name",maxlength:"128"`
 b.
 Yes.
 They should be space-separated: `key:"name" maxlength:"128"`